 The use of school equipment for inappropriate reasons is “unauthorised” and to this end we have updated our Acceptable Use of the Internet Policy.

-Our Pupil Acceptable Use of the Internet Agreement is attached.
-It is a set of rules that we insist that pupils must abide to when using ICT equipment in school to keep everyone safe and help us to be fair to others.
+Our Pupil Acceptable Use of the Internet Agreement is attached as an appendix to the e Safety Policy.
+It is a set of rules that we insist that pupils must abide to when using IT equipment in school to keep everyone safe and help us to be fair to others.

 By signing and dating this document you as parents/carers are agreeing to let your child use the Internet and e-mail at school.
 If you have more than one child at school we do require one form per child please.